ntop/ntopng/doc/nedge/src/introduction.rst

   nEdge integration in a small business environment

 It is important to note that nEdge is intended to secure the devices at the network edge.
-It does replace firewalls, it merely complements them.
+It does not replace firewalls, it merely complements them.

 Some interesting nEdge features for a network administrator are the ability to generate alerts when new devices connect to the network and to block possibly